Consumption Partial Insurance in the Presence of Tail Income Risk: An organizing framework: a lifecycle model with tail income risk

 Permanent and transitory income shocks drive unexplained consumption growth in \eqref{Eq::Consumption_Function_Linear}.
 The transmission parameters $\phi_{it}^{(1)}=\partial \Delta c_{it}/\partial \zeta_{it}$ and $\psi_{it}^{(1)}=\partial \Delta c_{it}/\partial v_{it}$ reflect the pass-through of permanent and transitory shocks, respectively, into consumption.
 Adopting BPP's terminology, $1-\phi_{it}^{(1)}$ is then the extent of insurance to permanent shocks (i.e., the fraction of a permanent shock that does \emph{not} translate into a consumption fluctuation), while $1-\psi_{it}^{(1)}$ is the extent of insurance to transitory shocks.
 Therefore, $\phi_{it}^{(1)}=\psi_{it}^{(1)}=0$ implies that consumption is \emph{fully} insured to income shocks, while $\phi_{it}^{(1)}=\psi_{it}^{(1)}=1$ implies \emph{no insurance}.
 By contrast, values $\phi_{it}^{(1)},\psi_{it}^{(1)}\in(0,1)$ reflect \emph{partial} insurance: a given income shock translates into a consumption fluctuation, albeit less than one-to-one.

-The transmission parameters vary, in principle, with $i$ (household) and $t$ (age), reflecting heterogeneity in financial wealth, among other reasons.
-The idea is that a household can use wealth to smooth consumption when income shocks hit; and the more wealth one holds the better they can self-insure.\footnote{In addition, households in \citet{Blundell_Pistaferri_Saporta-Eksten2016} have access to insurance through family labor supply, while households in \citet{Theloudis2021} differ in their preferences; both are reasons why the transmission parameters may vary with $t$ or $i$.} We establish this link from wealth to $\phi_{it}^{(1)}$, $\psi_{it}^{(1)}$ in appendix \ref{Appendix::Derivation_Consumption_Function}.
+The transmission parameters vary, in principle, with $i$ (household) and $t$ (age), reflecting heterogeneity in financial wealth, among other things.\footnote{Households in \citet{Blundell_Pistaferri_Saporta-Eksten2016} differ in their access to external insurance and insurance through family labor supply, while households in \citet{Theloudis2021} differ in their preferences.} The idea is that a household can use wealth to smooth consumption when income shocks hit; and the more wealth one holds, the better they can self-insure.
+We establish this link from wealth to $\phi_{it}^{(1)}$, $\psi_{it}^{(1)}$ in appendix \ref{Appendix::Derivation_Consumption_Function}.
 So while the pass-through of shocks depends on wealth, it does not depend on the magnitude or sign of the shock itself.
 Function \eqref{Eq::Consumption_Function_Linear} thus implies that a household can insure big or small, good or bad shocks similarly, a point to which we return subsequently.

-In addition to income shocks, unexplained consumption growth is also driven by $\xi_{it}$, which reflects unobserved (but non-stochastic) consumption taste heterogeneity across households, independent of the income shocks.
-We let the distribution of $\xi_{it}$ across households to have zero mean and variance $\sigma_{\xi_t}^2$, as in BPP.
-We also let its third and fourth central moments to be $\gamma_{\xi_t}$ and $\kappa_{\xi_t}$ respectively; these will appear subsequently in expressions for the skewness and kurtosis of consumption growth.
+In addition to income shocks, unexplained consumption growth is also driven by $\xi_{it}$.
+This reflects unobserved (but non-stochastic) consumption taste heterogeneity across households, independent of the income shocks.
+We let the distribution of $\xi_{it}$ across households have zero mean and variance $\sigma_{\xi_t}^2$, as in BPP.
+We also let its third and fourth central moments be $\gamma_{\xi_t}$ and $\kappa_{\xi_t}$ respectively; these will appear subsequently in expressions for the skewness and kurtosis of consumption growth.